By: Karissa Ketter, News Writer

 SFU vice-provost students and international Rummana Khan Hemani sent a letter on September 23, 2021 to those involved in the organization and creation of the mural, notifying them that disciplinary action for those involved will be pursued.
 The letter noted that SFU is ”disappointed that student members of SFU350 took this action and defaced our premises.”

 Marie Haddad, SFSS vice-president equity and sustainability, told The Peak a few days after they received the letter, that president Joy Johnson had a discussion with SFSS president Gabe Liosis and dropped the student conduct proceedings.

-The Peak reached out to SFU350 but because of a technical issue, they did not receive The Peak‘s email inquiry.
+The Peak reached out to SFU350 but did not receive a response by the publication deadline due to technical errors.

 Haddad said SFU350 has been developing their campaign for eight months to craft a list of demands for the university.
 Among those demands are divesting from fossil fuels and declaring a state of climate emergency.
 The climate justice mural was painted to bring awareness to SFU350’s campaign.

 After the mural was painted, members of the SFSS and SFU met with Hemani to discuss their activism.
 Haddad reported the meeting went well and “it seemed like there was a way forward” to work with SFU.
 Haddad said the SFSS offered to pay for any potential damages that may be caused in the process, such as the paint staining the floor in Convocation Mall.
 They also noted the SFSS and SFU350 would remove the mural, at no cost to the university, on September 28, 2021.

 Their second meeting with administration was on September 23, 2021.
 “We got the notification that we needed a second meeting.
 And probably a minute before that meeting, we received that letter from admin [where] they told us they were ready to go forward with Student Conduct proceedings, which is terrifying,” said Haddad.